-Published On: Monday, April 29, 2019|Categories: Education Info, Parents, Summer Strategies, Tenney Subscribers|
+Published On: Monday, April 29, 2019|Categories: Summer Strategies, Education Info, Parents, Tenney Subscribers|

 As summer vacation is upon us, it’s a good idea to keep in mind the dangers of the “summer slide.”
 Summer vacation should be packed with fun and adventure, but also needs to reflect the educational priorities you have in place for your child.